 About the time my two trash bags were full, I discovered two heavy duty bags, which had once contained de-icing salts.
-They were perfect for holding broken glass and shredded aluminum cans, of which there was plenty.
+They were perfect for holding broken glass and shredded aluminum cans, of which there were plenty.

 The only find with any real character was the piece of plastic pictured above that had created a mini terrarium, allowing moisture to accumulate and moss to grow (life finds a way.)
 I returned the plastic to its place since it was serving a purpose, allowing greenery to thrive in the midst of hardpan and gravel.
 Also it was only fair to leave something of interest for future students of the archaeological record.

 As I approached the turnoff to the Centre Ville, my cell phone rang with the news that my car was fixed.
 I piled the bags by the side of the road so that I could retrieve them, fairly certain that no one would disturb them for the next half hour.
 And I was right.